na-na-hi/renget/archive/chrprompt2.md

 ###Tropius
 Q1: What are the pros and cons of being so huge?
 Q2: How well do you get along without having hands?
+Q3: Does the banana that's hanging on your chin ever go bad?

 ###Linoone
 Q1: You spend a lot of time scouting around the guild.
 What's something strange/interesting you've seen?